Astronomy Essentials

 Surface temperature is what determines the colors of the stars.
 The hottest stars are blue and the coolest stars are red.
 In fact, from hottest to coolest, the colors of stars range from blue, white, yellow, orange and red.
 And while the colors of stars might be hard to detect, some stars – like Aldebaran, Antares and Betelgeuse – are noticeably colorful.

 On the other hand, Mars appears red for a different reason.
 It’s red because of iron oxide in the dust that covers this desert world.
-Iron oxide gives rust and blood its red color.
+Iron oxide gives rust and blood their red color.
 Rovers on Mars sampled the Martian dust and determined it contains three colors: reds, browns and oranges.
 So those three colors are what you may see when you gaze upon Mars.

 Do you see red when you look at Mars, Aldebaran, Antares and Betelgeuse?
 Are they the same color?
 Do you see any other colors of stars?